RICH-KEED/Bianca-Fixed/README.md

 ## 🌟 Overview

-AlienX AI is a cutting-edge multi-agent productivity platform that leverages advanced AI models to automate and enhance various aspects of your workflow.
-From handling emails and calls to generating documents, images, and presentations, AlienX AI acts as your intelligent digital assistant, available 24/7.
+Bianca AI is a cutting-edge multi-agent productivity platform that leverages advanced AI models to automate and enhance various aspects of your workflow.
+From handling emails and calls to generating documents, images, and presentations, Bianca AI acts as your intelligent digital assistant, available 24/7.

-### Why AlienX AI?
+### Why Bianca AI?

 - 🚀 **15+ Specialized AI Agents** - Each optimized for specific tasks
 - ⚡ **Real-time Processing** - Instant responses with background task handling